arnab000007/Walmart-Sale-Forecasting/README.md

 plt.xlabel('Departments', fontsize=16)
 plt.show()
 ```
-Here we are trying to compare average sales of a department on a holiday week and non holiday week.
+Here we are trying to compare average sales of a department on a holiday week and non-holiday week.
 ![Department wise Average Sales Numbers](images/average_sales_dept.png "Department wise Average Sales Numbers")

 ##### Observations
-1. For Some departments the increase of Holiday sales are bigger than the others.
+1. For Some departments, the increases of Holiday sales are bigger than the others.
-2. But mmost of the departments the holiday sales is the range of the average sales.
+2. But in most of the departments, the holiday sales is the range of the average sales.

 #### Store vs Departments